vytasrgl/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 (not to be merely immediately sent to the user), to use `^return("tested here")`.
 This both creates the result, and ends the function immediately even if other code follows.

-Note- calls to macros use "pass by reference", so the actual value of the ^variable is the name of what was passed in, and it is generally (but not always) evaluated on use.
+> **Note - calls to macros use "pass by reference", so the actual value of the ^variable is the name of what was passed in, and it is generally (but not always) evaluated on use.**

-## `Sharing function definitions`
+## Sharing function definitions

 ChatScript requires that a function be defined before use.
-When you use that function from multiple files, you may have trouble ordering the files for compilation if you merely name the folder in filesxxx.txt since you cannot guarantee compilation order unless you explicitly name the files.
+When you use that function from multiple files, you may have trouble ordering the files for compilation if you merely name the folder in `filesxxx.txt` since you cannot guarantee compilation order unless you explicitly name the files.
-But you can also just put your functions in a top level file and then have your other files in folders, and name it and then them in your filesxxx.txt file.
+But you can also just put your functions in a top level file and then have your other files in folders, and name it and then them in your `filesxxx.txt` file.

 ## Save-Restore locals